-The United Way of Amarillo & Canyon presents the 2017 Community Status Report—a resource for government, businesses, civic, social service, and faith-based organizations to inform and stimulate community discussions and investments in 2018.
+The United Way of Amarillo & Canyon presents the 2018 Community Status Report—a resource for government, businesses, civic, social service, and faith-based organizations to inform and stimulate community discussions and investments in 2019.
 The research and data from the report helps guide the United Way’s community impact councils comprised of volunteers seeking the best investments to improve the most pressing issues facing our citizens in education, health, and financial stability.

-Improvements we have seen in our community are:
+Improvements we have made:

 We have made some positive strides in attacking the negatives that affect our community but we still have a long way to go.
 We at United Way of Amarillo & Canyon are dedicated to ensuring the education, health and income stability to all of its residents.
 However we cannot do it alone.
 We need partners along the way to pick up their swords and participate in this fight.
 From this Community Status Report we have the information needed to see what the actual problems are and from there can take action.
 Together we can make a difference.